holuwateemeeleyin/simple-ecommerce/README.md

 - `frontend/`: Contains the Express.js application serving the frontend.
 - `e2e/`: Contains end-to-end (E2E) tests written using Playwright.
-- `.github/workflows/`: Contains the continuous integration (CI) pipeline configuration for GitHub Actions.
+- `.github/workflows/`: Contains the continuous integration (CI) and continuous deployment (CD) pipeline configurations for GitHub Actions.
 - `Dockerfile`: A Dockerfile to containerize the application.

 ## Getting Started